amandeepmittal/amanhimself.dev/src/content/blog/tracking-notes-in-obsidian-with-dataview.md

 My daily note is the starting point for capturing workday information.
 To record this information, I either create a fleeting note or add it to my daily note.
 Creating too many new notes can be cumbersome and overwhelming at the end of a week when I'm going through them for my weekly review sessions.

-To quickly go through the notes created during the week, I do this by keeping track of the files created each day inside that day's daily note.
+To review the notes created during the week, I do this by keeping track of the files created each day inside that day's daily note.

 At the end of each daily note, I include a section for "Notes created today".
 Inside this, a live data query runs which provides a list of notes created on that day.
 The query links to the note titles using Obsidian's link `[[...]]` syntax.